OOCAZ/react-classification-banner/README.md

 The colors are automatic and if you enter an invalid value the banner will be black with red text

-## !Please note!
+## !
+Please note !
 The Banner will float over your other content and you will need to add a spacer of 25 pixels if you want all of your content to be seen!

 Please feel free to comment of go to the Github Repo and submit an issue if you have a question or would like to see additional functionality.